Overview

 Contact us

-If you need more information about safety requirements, please contact the Ministry of Labour, Training and Skills Development Health and Safety Contact Centre at:
+If you need more information about safety requirements, please contact the Ministry of Labour, Immigration, Training and Skills Development Health and Safety Contact Centre at:

 This resource does not replace the Occupational Health and Safety Act (OHSA) and its regulations and should not be used as or considered legal advice.
 Health and safety inspectors apply the law based on the facts in the workplace.